Cost of living

 Additional information:

-*Accommodation based on the estimated rent and household utility bills detailed on the Save the Student webpage.
+*Accommodation based on the average cost for private accommodation evidenced in a sample of students who applied to the University’s Cost of Living Support Fund.
 This annual figure is based on a full 52-week year, as private accommodation contracts are typically renewed yearly.

 CostPostgraduate year (52 weeks)Monthly cost (based on 52 weeks)